 The Utility Warehouse Business Opportunity

 The Utility Warehouse Business Opportunity is exactly that – a fantastic opportunity.
-Most people look at how the money works and sign up as a Utility Warehouse Distributor to make £300 a month or so.
+Most people look at how the money works and sign up as a Utility Warehouse Partner to make £300 a month or so.
 It is certainly very achievable to earn that level of income from The Utility Warehouse Business Opportunity.
 However, there is a lot more to the business which is not immediately apparent to those who have not seen it before.

-I signed up as a Utility Warehouse Distributor back in 2009 when it still cost £200 to register (it has now been permanently reduced to £100).
+I signed up as a Utility Warehouse Partner back in 2009 when it still cost £200 to register (it has now been permanently reduced to £100).
 To be honest if it cost double, I would still have signed the form – quite genuinely.
 The opportunity that this business presents is exciting, immense and indescribable.
 The reason it is impossible to describe is that it will be different for everyone.
 I have blogged before about “The Jelly Effect” by Andy Bounds see my previous blog on the 3 books that changed my life here.
 In that book, Andy talks about ‘AFTERS’.
 We all join this business for more money don’t we?
 Actually no – we join for what we will do with the money – for some it will be pay off debts, others – less hours at work and more time at home with the family – my initial goal was to earn more than the monthly payments would be on a brand new BMW S1000RR motorcycle.
 I achieved my goal in September 2011.

 Everyone has their driving force, their motivating factor – think for a while about what yours is – really think carefully.
 It is easy to say ‘pay the mortgage’, but what will you achieve by doing that?
 Reduced stress / a bigger house / more time at home with your family / ability to travel the world … Think about the AFTERS – they are vital.